How to manage inappropriate urination in cats

 Step-by-Step Action Plan

-1. Rule out medical issues that can cause inappropriate urination, such as urinary tract infections (UTIs), bladder stones, idiopathic cystitis, and systemic diseases like kidney disease and diabetes.
+1. Rule out medical issues that can cause inappropriate urination by visiting the vet.
+A vet visit and urine check will identify urinary tract infections (UTIs), idiopathic cystitis, and systemic diseases like kidney disease and diabetes.

 2. Identify environmental factors (e.g., moving house, introducing new pets or changes in household dynamics) that can lead to inappropriate urination.